 In Japan, many ask, “What made you care?”

 My answer often varies.
-In reply to the first question: You can write any story, regardless of skin color or experience.
+In reply to the first question: You can write any story, regardless of skin color or experience as long as it’s done with respect and care.
 Thank goodness Tolkien didn’t stop writing because he wasn’t a hobbit and had never been to Mt.
 Doom.

 The second answer is much more complicated.
 And seldom do I tell the whole story – a story I’ve been frightened to tell.
 But here it goes…